nextgis/nextgislogger/README.md

 Productive GSM data logger for Android
 ***
 #### version 1.1.3 (20.11.2014)
-* Added "User initials" to settings
+* Added "Identification string" to settings
-* Added current network type, psc for UMTS and user initials to log
+* Added current network type/generetaion, psc for UMTS and identification string to log
 * Improved current network type info.
-Now it shows in main screen as separate line
+Now generation and type show in main screen as separate line
-* Fixed app crash on Samsung and Nexus (perhaps others) devices when using API 17 option
+* Fixed app crash on Samsung and Nexus (perhaps others) devices when using API 17+ option
-* Changed "Try use API 17" to true by default
+* Changed "Try use API 17+" to true by default

 #### version 1.1.2 (13.11.2014)
 * Added preset categories for mark name (choose preset file in options)